marwan-asem/Memory-Allocator-task/README.md

 ### How to Use the Program

-1. Compile the program with: `gcc -o allocator memory_allocator.c`
+1. Compile the program with: `gcc allocator.c -o allocator`

 2. Run the program with the total memory size: `./allocator 1048576` (for 1MB)